🌍

 /tldr

-- The project focuses on developing a robotic system for collecting and recycling space waste. - Autonomous drones will be utilized to gather and process debris in Earth's orbit. - The recycled materials will be used for 3D printing and construction projects in space.
+- Develop a robotic system for collecting and recycling space waste in Earth's orbit. - Utilize autonomous drones to gather and process debris. - Convert collected space junk into raw materials for 3D printing and construction projects in space.

 Persona